 One of his greatest accomplishments was receiving his high school diploma through the veteran’s office and school district 2171 on Nov.
 10, 2006.

 James will always be remembered for his wonderful bear hugs and his laugh that was truly infectious.
 He made many friends by being a little precarious.
 He would always try to pull something on you if you were not paying attention.
 He was a very picky mower and took excellent care of his lawn.
 He also loved playing cards with family and friends.
 If he had your phone number, you could count on a phone call at least once a week.
 Once you gained him as a friend he would more than likely give you one of his famous “nicknames.”

-He is survived by: his wife of 60 years, Doretta; daughters, Lea (Jerry) Oswald, Fergus Falls, Julie (Gary) Spilde, Perham, Lorrie (Mark) Lorentz, Moorhead, and Jami (Mitch) Kolrud, Fargo; Eight grandchildren that were the light of his life, Kassandra, Lukas (Krystal), Markas (Ashley), Alexas (Garrett), Mitchell, Madelyne, Cole and Jake; Three great-grandchildren; Jazmyn, Bekkam and Brooks; Five sisters-in-law; and three brothers-in-law as well as several nieces and nephews whom he was very close to.
+He is survived by: his wife of 60 years, Doretta; daughters, Lea (Jerry) Oswald, Fergus Falls, Minn., Julie (Gary) Spilde, Perham, Minn., Lorrie (Mark) Lorentz, Moorhead, Minn., and Jami (Mitch) Kolrud, Fargo; Eight grandchildren that were the light of his life, Kassandra, Lukas (Krystal), Markas (Ashley), Alexas (Garrett), Mitchell, Madelyne, Cole and Jake; Three great-grandchildren, Jazmyn, Bekkam and Brooks; Five sisters-in-law and three brothers-in-law as well as several nieces and nephews to whom he was very close.

 Austin Funeral Chapel, Hallock, is in charge of arrangements. www.austinfuneralchapel.com.